-If you meet the conditions to choose the Federal Simplified General Rule, use the worksheet on Page 15 to figure your taxable pension for 2020.
+If you meet the conditions to choose the Federal Simplified General Rule, use the worksheet on this page to figure your taxable pension for 2022.
 In completing this worksheet, use your age at the birthday preceding your annuity starting date.
-Be sure to keep a copy of the completed worksheet because it will help you figure your 2020 taxable pension.
+Be sure to keep a copy of the completed worksheet because it will help you figure your 2022 taxable pension.